Employers

 It’s important that you make your employee aware that they have options if they have a miscarriage, stillbirth or an infant they are the primary carer of dies.

-They can come back to work earlier than planned without your approval, they're entitled to use their full entitlement to parental leave if they prefer, and they can use their bereavement leave entitlement whenever they choose.
+They can come back to work earlier than planned without your approval, they're entitled to use their full entitlement to parental leave if they prefer, and they can use their entitlement whenever they choose.

 Your employee may appreciate an opportunity to create a return-to-work plan following a miscarriage, stillbirth or the loss of a child.
 They may want to talk to you about flexible working options or a phased return to work.